Li Brookens, LCSW, CGP

 Li Brookens is a licensed clinical social worker (LCSW), certified group psychotherapist (CGP), and clinical hypnotherapist providing psychotherapy for individuals, couples, and groups in Boulder, Colorado.
 Li has advanced skills in working with LGBTQ+ identities, young adults, and groups.
 Li works collaboratively with clients weaving together modern psychodynamic theory and postmodern therapy using a social justice lens that centers on marginalized identities.
 "I believe that each client I work with has an inner knowing that is seeking to be uncovered.
 I see my job as helping my clients excavate that knowledge so they can empower themselves to make meaningful changes in their lives."

-Lisa Wallace, Registered Psychotherapist
+Lisa Wallace, MA, Registered Psychotherapist

 A Contemplative Psychotherapist with a passion for political theology, social justice and mindfulness practices, Lisa is committed to developing the skills and awareness needed to support individuals and foster healthy communities.
 As a recent graduate of Naropa University, Lisa worked with LGBTQIA+ teens and young adults as an intern for OASOS, a department of Boulder County Public Health.
 While there, Lisa saw how the issues a client brings to therapy are compounded by, or rooted in, environmental and social factors.
 As a Registered Psychotherapist, Lisa's belief is that healing happens in community.
 "My job is to help people realize their full potential.
 I am qualified to do so only to the extent to which I understand that to be true of myself."

 Griffin Jensen, MA, Registered Psychotherapist